Internet Archive: Media collections

 In addition to web archives, the Internet Archive maintains extensive collections of digital media that are attested by the uploader to be in the public domain in the United States or licensed under a license that allows redistribution, such as Creative Commons licenses.
 Media are organized into collections by media type (moving images, audio, text, etc.), and into sub-collections by various criteria.
 Each of the main collections includes a "Community" sub-collection (formerly named "Open Source") where general contributions by the public are stored.

 Audio

 Audio Archive

-The Audio Archive is an audio archive that includes music, audiobooks, news broadcasts, old time radio shows, podcasts, and a wide variety of other audio files.
+The Audio Archive includes music, audiobooks, news broadcasts, old time radio shows, podcasts, and a wide variety of other audio files.
 As of January 2023, there are more than 15,000,000 free digital recordings in the collection.
 The subcollections include audio books and poetry, podcasts, non-English audio, and many others.
 The sound collections are curated by B. George, director of the ARChive of Contemporary Music.

-Next to the stock HTML5 audio player, Winamp-resembling Webamp is available.